defactor-com/documentation/docs/back-end-api/erc20CollateralToken/restful.md

  ```

-There is no pool with the provided id.
+There is no pool with the provided id:

 ``` json
 {